Trewaters/SifuTrewaters/practice/signIn.md

+- 12/16/2017 Saturday post.
+Today is our meetup.
+I was doing some research on ReThinkDB and found that it is no longer in business.
+They closed the doors in October 2016.
+The code is open source so it is still around but there haven't been any updates to the GitHub in a year.
+[RethinkDB GitHub Repo](https://github.com/rethinkdb/rethinkdb) found here.
+I created 2 philosphies for BJD.
+These are things I have known since the beginning but this is the first time that I have written them down. [ Day 22 of 30 ]
 - 12/15/2017 Friday post.
 Tomorrow is the Berkeley Javascript Dojo meetup. [ Day 21 of 30 ]
 - 12/14/2017 Thursday post. [ Day 20 of 30 ]
 - 12/13/2017 Wednesday post.
 Slow to move this morning. finding others ot ask for mentions or repost since I waited to post the next meetup. [ Day 19 of 30 ]